cebsmind/Movie_Recommender/README.md

 # PROJECT : Movie Recommendation System
-The goal of this project is to create a Movie Recommendation System using content-based filtering
+The goal of this project is to create a Movie Recommendation System using content-based filtering & Develop an app using our model

 # Preview
 ![alt text](https://github.com/cebsmind/Movie_Recommender/blob/main/images/MainPage.png?raw=true)